 Ankle strapping, also called wrapping or taping, is a common physio treatment for helping a sprained ankle heal faster and prevent further injury.
-Depending on the type and the severity of the injury, your doctor may suggest using a bandage, kinesiology tape, or braces.
+Depending on the type and the severity of the injury, your doctor may suggest using ankle support products such as a bandage, kinesiology tape, or braces.
 Surgery is a possibility, too, in case of completely torn ligaments.

 What Causes a Sprained Ankle?